-With great skiing, great views, great accommodation and a long history of hospitality, it’s difficult to fault Chamonix as a winter destination.
+With great skiing, great views, great chalets and a long history of hospitality, it’s difficult to fault Chamonix as a winter destination.
 Originally a centre of mountaineering, the town’s reputation and the range of accommodation in Chamonix grew with the popularity of skiing, until it became the first host of the winter Olympics in 1924.
 With a resort height of 1035m and lifts rising to almost 4,000m, there are great vertical descents and extreme off piste terrain.

 The scenery in Chamonix is just as beautiful in the summer - many of the lifts stay open, making it easy for bikers and hikers to enjoy the wonderful high-altitude views.

 Adrenaline seekers can try downhill biking, climbing and paragliding and there’s a great choice of family options, such as canyoning and via ferrata.
 Younger children will enjoy meeting the local wildlife at the animal park, pony rides and train trips around the town.

 Chamonix offers a wide variety of activities: whether you're addicted to thrills or want a quiet stay, you'll find something to keep you busy!